mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 4/22 Modern Vampires of the City - Vampire Weekend
 * 1st Listen: Pretty good
+* 2nd Listen: Pretty good

+What is it about this album that makes it seem Koanig's voice is completely separated from the music.
+The album is pretty good despite this.
+None the less, I wonder if this is what's meant when people say they could "hear the pro tools"?

 ## 4/21 Summerteeth - Wilco
 * 1st Listen: Pretty/ very good